commitglobal/votemonitor/README.md

 [documentation](documentation/polling-stations/README.md)

-## Confguration
+## Configuration

 ### File Storage

-For local developemnt you can use your lcoal file ssytem for storage by setting the file storge type in appconfig as follows.
+For local development you can use your local file system for storage by setting the file storge type in appconfig as follows.

 ```
  "FileStorage": {